 In the meantime, the praetor Gaius Lucretius Gallus had been replaced by Lucius Hortensius as commander of the fleet.
 Hortensius had joined forces with King Eumenes of Pergamum and had started raiding the coast of Macedonia and Thrace.
 One of their targets was the city of Abdera.
 The praetor arrogantly demanded a sum of 100.000 denarii from the citizens, as well as 50.000 bushel of wheat.
 Knowing they did not stand a chance against the enemy’s superior numbers, the citizens of Abdera asked to be allowed to send a delegation to the consul and the Senate.
 Hortensius agreed, but after the envoys had left attacked the city anyway.
 It was ultimately betrayed to the Romans, who sacked it, executed the leaders and sold the rest of the population as slaves.
 Pleased with his victory, the praetor returned to Chalkis.
 He probably felt that he had partly erased a humiliating blow dealt by Perseus earlier that year.
 The Macedonian king and his fleet had managed catch the Roman transport fleet by surprise when it was anchored near Oreos on Euboea.
 Twenty cargo ships had been captured, as well as four quinqueremes that escorted the fleet.
 The rest of the cargo ships had been sunk.

 Although the chronology of events is a bit hazy, Perseus also fought against the Dardani this year, thoroughly defeating them in a brief campaign.
-He furthermore made plan to invade Illyria with the aim of getting the powerful Illyrian king Genthios on his side.
+He furthermore made plans to invade Illyria with the aim of getting the powerful Illyrian king Genthios on his side.
 It was well known that, unlike his father Pleuratos before him, Genthios felt little love for the Romans, even though they were formally still his allies (see 181 BCE).
-Around the time of the winter solstice (21 December), the Macedonian king made his camp at Stuberra (usually identified as modern Prilep in the Republic of Macedonia).
+Around the time of the winter solstice (21 December), the Macedonian king made his camp at Stuberra (usually identified as modern Prilep in the Republic of North Macedonia).
 From there, he marched on Uscana, the most important city of the Illyrian tribe the Penestae.
 The city was not only defended by native Illyrians, but also by a Roman garrison.
 When the defenders refused to surrender, Perseus decided to storm the city.
 The Romans and Illyrians had few provisions and knew that they would not be able to hold out for long.
 In the end, the Roman garrison asked the king for permission to leave Uscana with their possessions.
 The king gave his word, and then confiscated their possessions anyway and took the Romans into custody.
 Around the turn of the year, the Illyrians surrendered and a Macedonian garrison was stationed at Uscana.